stiefkind/vcf-talks/README.md

 Results are published at http://speakerdeck.com/stiefkind (PDF slide decks only) and via my [stiefkind/talks](https://github.com/stiefkind/talks) repository (links to audio and/or video recordings).

 The talks usually are in German.
 I sometimes prepare an additional English slide deck for international visitors/readers.

+## Ideas for upcoming talks

+* Development of Cray-2 / Cray-3
+* Development of Cray X-MP and Y-MP
+* Some words about the CDC 205
+* The Adventures of the CDC ETA 10
+* What happened to CDC after Seymour Cray left?
+* Some words about the CDC STAR-100
+* Anything interesting about the IBM STRETCH?
+* IBM 360/91 -- the "phantom machine"